TheVeryStarlk/Amethyst/README.md

   <img width="100" height="100" align="center" src="https://i.imgur.com/BkTfea4.png">
 </p>

+> This branch is solely for showing Sloth what Amethyst is currently capable of doing.
+There still is quite a lot of work to be done, but here's a small block-party game written completely in Amethyst.

 # Amethyst

 A light-weight library targeting a [specific protocol version](https://minecraft.wiki/w/Java_Edition_1.8.9) for developing Minecraft servers.